Ammara-Haroon/API-Search-Engine/README.md

 ### Code Structure:

-The code is distributed in components,services and containers modules to separate logic from view.
+The code is distributed in components, services and containers modules to separate logic from view.

 #### Functional Components and Containers